 Present law provides that this article does not apply to garnishment of wages, salaries, or commissions.
-Proposed law adds tips to the list of items this article does not apply to.
+Proposed law adds tips reported to the employer to the list of items this article does not apply to.

 Present law provides that judgment can be rendered against the garnishment of wages or salary.
-Proposed law retains present law and adds tips and other income to the types of garnishments that judgment can be rendered against.
-Proposed law also adds contractors to the list of wage/salary earners against whom a garnishment judgment can be rendered.
+Proposed law retains present law and adds tips reported to the employer and other income to the types of garnishments that judgment can be rendered against.